A spanish wall niche and staircase | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 Here the contractor crew carry a Spanish-style barn door past the nearly finished wall niche.
 Today they are installing the door at the entry to the primary suite bath (on the second level).

-Iron Worker Installing Spanish style Staircase Railing
+Iron Worker Installing Spanish-style Staircase Railing

 Here the wrought iron railing fabricators have arrived and begin installing iron rail sections.
 These sections were pre-fabricated at their shop.
 This Artisan welder temporarily tack welds a large rail section into place.
 Once all panels were perfectly aligned, he made his final welds.